FIX: The Visual Studio 2008 SP1 IDE experiences slow performance when you use the workflow designer

 Hotfix replacement informationThis hotfix does not replace any other hotfixes.

 File informationThe English version of this hotfix has the file attributes (or later file attributes) that are listed in the following table.
 The dates and times for these files are listed in Coordinated Universal Time (UTC).
 When you view the file information, it is converted to local time.
 To find the difference between UTC and local time, use the Time Zone tab in the Date and Time item in Control Panel.

 Microsoft has confirmed that this is a problem in the Microsoft products that are listed in the "Applies to" section.

 To improve the performance of the workflow designer, install the hotfix that is described in the following Microsoft Knowledge Base article:

 980951 FIX: A workflow takes a long time to open when you use the workflow designer in a .NET Framework 3.5 SP1-based solutionAdditionally, you can use the following methods to improve the performance of the workflow designer:

-Relocate interfaces, event types, custom activities, and helper classes that are used in workflows to a different project that does not contain the workflows.
+- Relocate interfaces, event types, custom activities, and helper classes that are used in workflows to a different project that does not contain the workflows.

-Reduce the number of workflows in a project.
+- Reduce the number of workflows in a project.

-Re-factor large state machine workflows into smaller workflows.
+- Re-factor large state machine workflows into smaller workflows.

-Do not run long-running work in activity constructors.
+- Do not run long-running work in activity constructors.